ioda-net/geo-infra/docs/sysadmin/db.rst

 - a column named ``the_geom`` containing the geometry of the feature.
 - a column named ``gid`` that can be used as a primary key.
 - columns you want to return in the identify request.
 For instance: ``name``, ``type``.
 We rely on some convention to automatically render some columns.
-See `the page about features <GetFeatures.html#special-columns-for-features>`__ from the user manual to learn more about this.
+See :ref:`the page about features <ref_user_cfg-portal_identify-features>` from the user manual to learn more about this.